Beginners Yoga: 6 week course

 What to expect in each class:

-- We will start each class with a short mindfulness meditation, in which we will connect with our breath and allow the mind to settle.
+- We will start each class with a short mindfulness meditation to connect with our breath and allow the mind to settle.

 - Finally we will rest in Savasana to calm and relax the mind and body, leaving you feeling refreshed and rejuvenated.